 1. Explore your visa options

 It is paramount that the prospective buyer understands how much time they intend to spend in their future Italian home.
 Will the property be a seasonal vacation home or a forever home?
 Depending on the answer, the buyer should start to understand the requirements for obtaining a visa.
 EU citizens and their spouses have the right to reside in Italy without obtaining a visa, while tourists may only stay for 180 days in a calendar year and for no longer than 90 consecutive days at a given time.
 The most popular immigration route for Americans wishing to stay longer in Italy is the Elective Residency Visa.
 The ERV, however, has strict requirements for passive income.
+Starting in 2024, a new option for international remote workers is the Digital Nomad Visa.

 Our article on visa options for U.S. and Canadian citizens provides a brief overview of the most popular types of Italian visas.